 2-3 Days in Buenos Aires

 With a little more time in Buenos Aires, you can tour the city at a more relaxed pace and see even more sights.
 Beyond the highlights mentioned above, you should visit the famous Cementerio de la Recoleta.
-This labyrinthine burial place is home to the ornate tombs of some of the wealthiest families of Argentina's history.
+This labyrinthine burial place is home to the ornate tombs of some of the wealthiest families in Argentina's history.
 Interred here are everyone from famous generals of the Wars for Independence to Evita Peron herself (buried in the tomb of the family Duarte).

 No trip to Buenos Aires is complete without a leisurely stroll through its famous parks.
 Head to the Palermo neighborhood and visit the botanical garden as well as Parque Tres de Febrero.
-These green spaces were designed by the master French/Argentine landscape artist Charles Thays in the 19th century.
+These green spaces were designed by the master French-Argentine landscape artist Charles Thays in the 19th century.
 He was influenced by the gardens of Versaille, which you'll see in the ornate landscaping.

 5-7 Days in Buenos Aires

-Spend the first couple days touring the city's famous neighborhoods.
+Spend the first couple of days touring the city's famous neighborhoods.
 In Palermo, try a unique dinner party where, in a group, you'll prepare traditional Argentine dishes like empanadas and learn about (and imbibe) great Argentine wine, including the nation's famous Malbec.
 Then spend the remainder of your days combining various day trips around the city.

 One option is a visit to Tigre, located on the Paraná River.
 This singularly beautiful river town is comprised of stately 19th-century manor homes lining tranquil river canals.
 It's also home to the Tigre Club, a luxurious former casino and exclusive social club built in the Belle Epoque style in the early 20th century.
 Today it's been converted into the Tigre Municipal Museum of Fine Art, although the building itself has lost none of its glory and luster.

-After a day in Tigre, you can spend the next day at the aforementioned gaucho show in the countryside.
+After a day in Tigre, you can spend the next day at the aforementioned gaúcho show in the countryside.
 Back in the city, spend the remainder of your time enjoying the city's nightlife and visiting any historic neighborhoods you might have missed on your first day.
 Almagro is one such historic barrio that makes for a great walking tour due to its abundance of impressive street art.
 And be sure to spend some time walking Ave.
 9 de Julio.
 Featuring 16 lanes, this is the world's largest city street.